lillynolan/PROJECT_02-Express/README.md

 DESCRIPTION:

-FitCLICK is an exercise tracker, a central place for users to record fitness activity and goals.
+FitClick is an exercise tracker, a central place for users to record fitness activity and goals.
 Users can log their daily workouts as well as keep a dairy of their personal goals.
 The premise of the app is to be a positive reinforcement for individuals who are working towards either a fitness or gnereral goal.
 Emphasing a place to organize your general wellness.
 The app gives the user the flexibility to decide the level of their workout and write down a description to revert back to in the future.
 Each user has a profile unique to their goals and workouts.

 DATABASE STRUCTURE
 Database: fitclick_dev